 I grew up in the south of England and spent very little time in Cumbria, but my mum was brought up in Kentmere, a small farming village in the eastern fells.
 I decided to head there first.

 She told stories of snow fall so heavy they’d have to walk on top of the stone walls to get around the village; her tiny primary school of 8 children; skimming fresh cream from neighbouring farmers milk pots; candle rations that dictated bed time; the overwhelming excitement at any sign of a vehicle driving up the valley; the freedom and ability to roam free but also the remoteness and isolation.
 This was all alien to my upbringing in West Berkshire 30 odd years later.

 The valley running between Staveley and Kentmere is long and my hitching luck had run out.
 By the time I arrived it was late.
-I had just enough time to visit the village church graveyard where my grandparents, two uncles and other relations are buried, or at least have gravestones (My uncle’s body is still somewhere on Mount Everest, that’s another story).
+There was just enough time to visit the village church graveyard where my grandparents, two uncles and other relations are buried, or at least have gravestones (My uncle’s body is still somewhere on Mount Everest).
 Standing amongst a cluster of resting family members I could look up and see my mum’s childhood family home, Low Bridge.

 Before it got too dark I hurried up the valley, finding a quiet patch of woodland and set up my tent.

 The next day I started walking.
 The beginning of a twisting route that circumnavigated The Lake District.